laoshanxi/app-mesh/README.md

 ### Introduction
 Application Manager is a cloud native daemon service to manage different types of applications(process), each application can be a specific jobs, the app-manager will make sure all defined applications running on-time with defined behavior. provide REST APIs for integrate with outside app, provide command-line manage applications easily.

+Application Manager can manage Appcations in a cluster environment with the help of Consul, the cluster app can have mutipl replications and support HA.

 <div align=center><img src="https://github.com/laoshanxi/app-manager/raw/master/doc/diagram.png" width=600 height=400 align=center /></div>